AMDmi3/openstrike/README.md

 is not yet playable.
 What it can offer right now:

 * An utility to unpack Desert/Jungle Strike .DAT files
-* SDL2 - based viewer for sprites in these files
+* Game graphics viewer
+* Viewer for complete game levels
 * A game skeleton which currently demonstrates an ability to load and render some sprites and animations